 Students will be allocated a mini-research project on an aspect of the human response to exercise.
 A minimum of two experimental days will be spent working on this project.

-Further days will be devoted to: studying solute transport across the gut epithelium, investigating the effects of changes in motor nerve stimulus parameters on skeletal muscle contraction using the frog sciatic-gastrocnemius preparation; examining computer simulations of electrophysiological techniques, and determining the control of ventilation by changes in blood gas concentrations.
+Further days will be devoted to: , investigating the effects of changes in motor nerve stimulus parameters on skeletal muscle contraction using the frog sciatic-gastrocnemius preparation; examining computer simulations of electrophysiological techniques and the function of the mammalian heart, and determining the control of ventilation by changes in blood gas concentrations.

 A significant element of the unit is a series of practicals in which ion channels tagged with green fluorescent protein are transiently expressed in mammalian cells in culture.
 Fluorescence microscopy is then used to determine channel localization in the cells.